What are Dental Implants?

 How long will I be out of action after I have had the procedure?

-This does vary on the amount of implants you have and whether you opt for oral sedation.
+This does vary on the number of implants you have and whether you opt for oral sedation.
 We usually recommend that you clear your diary for 48 hours after the procedure.

 Will I be able to eat what I want afterwards?